 The old man who owned him died and finding his son to get legal ownership was quite a task, but we managed to get this now 21-year old mini to our rescue.

 His feet were trimmed (see top before picture).
-However, he decided he didn't want anything to do with people.
-He is now a permanent member of the "Motley Crue" (which includes two "special needs" horses).
-Every six to eight weeks we go through the process of catching him for a hoof trim and in between he just happily hangs with his friends.
+He is now a permanent member of the "Motley Crue" (which includes two "special needs" horses and two donkeys).
+Every six to eight weeks we go through the process of catching him for a hoof trim.
+In between he just happily hangs with his friends.

 Zarah came from a local hoarder who was ready to send a group of 30-40 horses to a kill sale.
 While we were on the road to pick up Zarah, she tried to climb a pen, caught all her feet and fell backwards.
 Among other injuries, she broke her pelvis and as a result, can never be ridden.

 We thought we were going to have to put her down, but she is a fighter and recovered.
 This was in 2010 when she was only about 6 months old, and this is the only home she has ever known.
 Of course, she is one of our Sanctuary horses.